 The diabetic testing supply (DTS) “Gray-Market” was first widely reported on in 2012 but experts estimate that the market has been steadily growing since at least 2002.
-The idea behind the gray market is that companies receive product at a lower cost than what pharmacies would otherwise have to pay their primary wholesalers.
-Gray market companies achieve this through one of two ways: (1) purchasing from patients/consumers who obtained the diabetic test strips through Medicare or other health insurance plans for free or for a very reduced cost; or (2) purchasing from wholesale distributors who divert them from their intended sales channels (e.g. mail-order pharmacies, Medicare suppliers) and instead sell them to the general public (e.g. Amazon, Ebay).
+The idea behind the gray market is that companies receive products at a lower cost than what pharmacies would otherwise have to pay their primary wholesalers.
+Gray market companies achieve this through one of two ways: (1) purchasing from patients/consumers who obtained the diabetic test strips through Medicare or other health insurance plans for free or for a very reduced cost; or (2) purchasing from wholesale distributors who divert them from their intended sales channels (e.g. mail-order pharmacies, Medicare suppliers) and instead sell them to the general public (e.g. Amazon, eBay).

 This model is (generally) legal because the sale and distribution of OTC supplies are (generally) not restricted.

 So if DTS distributors and pharmacies are winning, who is losing?
 Simply put – insurance companies (as well as PBMs like Optum and the American public’s insurance premiums).
-In private correspondence, Optum explicitly stated that the policy changes was to combat these losses, categorized as “FWA” or Fraud, Waste and Abuse.
+In private correspondence, Optum explicitly stated that the policy changes were to combat these losses, categorized as “FWA” or Fraud, Waste and Abuse.

 Enter: the National Association of Boards of Pharmacy (NABP), OptumRX’s profit savior.
 By pinning reimbursements on VDIP Accreditation, OptumRX is simply refusing to reimburse diabetic supplies that were not obtained through the manufacturer or a manufacturer’s distributor.

-Unfortunately, this approach is extremely heavy handed.
+Unfortunately, this approach is extremely heavy-handed.
 They are cutting out family-run, niche distributors that simply are not given access to various manufacturer portfolios simply because they are too small and, therefore, a credit risk.